nenieiri-42Yerevan/Little-penguin-1/README.md

   - It must compile on any system

 **Notes**:
-  - If you want to record the "Hello world!\n" message to logs with the KERN_INFO option you need to change the console log level to 6 or smaller, to reach the above result (i.e. running ```insmod main.ko``` or ```rmmod main.ko``` without showing log message).
+  - If you want to record the "Hello world!\n" message to logs with the KERN_INFO option you need to decrease the console log level to 6 or smaller, to reach the above result (i.e. running ```insmod main.ko``` or ```rmmod main.ko``` without showing log message).
 For that, you need to do the following.

     The default console log level when the computer is rebooted or is turning on is always reset to this:
     ```sh